• Home

 Gingerbread cookie dough wrapped in plastic

-• Once the dough is chilled, roll it on a floured surface, add flour to the top of the dough so it won’t stick.
+• Once the dough is chilled, roll it on a floured surface, and add flour to the top of the dough so it won’t stick.
 Using a rolling pin, roll the dough to 1/8″ – 1/4″ thick.

 Gingerbread cookie